gogobook/my-asp-dot-net/ch6.md

 You may be wondering why there are two examples each for the ++ increment and the – – decrement operators.
-Placing the operator before the expression is known as a prefix; placing the operator after the expression is known as a postfix.
-Note that there is a difference in the way they behave.
+Placing the operator before the expression is known as a prefix; placing the operator after the expression is known as a postfix. **NOTE** that there is a difference in the way they behave.
 The increment and decrement operators can act both as entire expressions and within expressions.
 When used by themselves, the